Plan a Monthly Content Calendar

 • Mix formats -- alternate between text posts, carousels, and other content types for variety

-Batch-create drafts
+Batch-create content from drafts

-Work through the list in batches -- creating 5-7 drafts in one session is more efficient than doing one at a time throughout the month.
+Work through the list in batches -- creating 5--7 drafts in one session is more efficient than doing one at a time throughout the month.

 Schedule your posts